 If you have questions about how the health reform law will affect you and your insurance options, please go to Healthcare.gov, or contact their Help Center at 1-800-318-2596 if you have questions that cannot be answered on their website.
 You can also contact your state’s Consumer Assistance Program, Exchange, or Medicaid office with questions about eligibility and enrollment.

-The Kaiser Family Foundation is not able to provide individual advice on your insurance options.
-However, we do provide some answers to frequently asked questions below, along with more detailed questions and answers in our Health Reform FAQ page.
+KFF is not able to provide individual advice on your insurance options.
+However, we do provide answers to a number of frequently asked questions below, along with more detailed questions and answers in our Health Reform FAQ page.

 It could be that you are using an older version of Internet Explorer or Firefox.
 Try updating to a newer version of your web browser.
 Not sure which browser version you are running?
 Check here for IE or here for Firefox.
-If you continue to have technical problems with the Calculator after updating your browser, please contact the Kaiser Family Foundation.
+If you continue to have technical problems with the Calculator after updating your browser, please contact KFF.

 Please note that we are not able to provide individual advice or assistance understanding your results.
 If you have additional questions, we suggest that you contact Healthcare.gov or your state’s Health Insurance Marketplace for more information.